 The look and feel of the locations and settings transports us to the world of the characters.
 Lighting, sets, scenery, wardrobe and props are used effectively and appropriately.

-The Visual Effects are so realistic the viewer accepts what they are seeing, and their disbelief is momentarily suspended.
-Or the effects illustrate the vision and artistry of the Visual FX artist.
+The visual effects are so realistic that the viewer accepts what they see, momentarily suspending disbelief.
+Alternatively, the effects illustrate the vision and artistry of the Visual effects artist.
 In either case, the VFX support the narrative and capture the viewer.